aoyi/Stat-159-Project-1/README.md

 ## Introduction
 This repo contains the first project for UC Berkeley Statistics 159: Reproducible and Collaborative Statistical Data Science.
-The main purpose of this project is to utilize the tools we have learned during class to create a reproducible report, explaining the use of tools such as make, git, markdown, etc. The requirements for this project can be found at https://github.com/ucb-stat159/stat159-fall-2016/blob/master/projects/proj01/proj01-essay.pdf
+The main purpose of this project is to utilize the tools we have learned during class to create a reproducible report, explaining the use of tools such as make, git, markdown, etc. The requirements for this project can be found at https://github.com/ucb-stat159/stat159-fall-2016/blob/master/projects/proj01/proj01-essay.pdf.

 ## Structure
 The structure of this project is listed as following:

 ```
 stat159-fall2016-project1/
-    .gitignore
     README.md
     Makefile
     paper/